 In 2019 I bought a house.
-It had gone into foreclosure, and then sat vacant for 6 years.
+It had gone into foreclosure years before, and sat vacant for almost a decade.
 It was built at some point in the 1800s, renovated once in the 1950s and again in the ‘70s.
 When I found it, all the copper in the heating system had been stolen, the roof leaked, the basement was like a jungle, etc. etc. but, as they say, it had good bones.
-I ripped out the carpet and wood paneling, a lot of formaldehyde-rich MDF and four drop ceilings.
+I ripped out the carpets, wood paneling, a lot of formaldehyde-rich MDF and four drop ceilings.
 I did all this without a clear plan in mind, but in order to know the house better–removing layers of additions to reach the skeleton, which (I hoped) might show me what it wanted to be.

 Some of the layers were physical, and some of them olfactory.
 Freeze-thaw cycles and moisture in the carpets meant that the house stank, somewhere between wet dog and salt&vinegar chips.
 There were months when I thought it might never go away.
-Every layer brought more - I even ripped out wood flooring because it was moldy.
 To combat the smells, I took to burning incense everywhere I could, using whatever I could find.
 These quickly became little temporary sculptures: Construction Blessings.

 They burned as I worked, the house still stank, I worked more, and after what felt like endless painting, sanding, cutting, removal and open windows and more incense, the smell of mold, cigarette smoke, dog fur, and air fresheners finally retreated.